 - Use a business incubator to provide funding designed specifically to financially assist a startup company.

 How can I protect the name and logo of my business in New Hampshire?

 The easiest way is to register your business name on the U.S. Patent and Trademark Office website.
-Prior to registration, remember to check on the Trademark Electronic Search System and the New Hampshire Department of State website to ensure that your business name is not already registered by another company.
+Prior to registration, remember to check on the Trademark Electronic Search System and the New Hampshire Department of State websites to ensure that your business name is not already registered by another company.

 Do I need workers’ compensation for my new business in New Hampshire?

-All employers in New Hampshire are required to provide workers’ compensation coverage to their employees.
+Yes, all employers in New Hampshire are required to provide workers’ compensation coverage to their employees.

 Does my business in New Hampshire need to contribute to health insurance?